PerfectMemory/mongoid-multitenancy/README.md

     # New objects are scoped to the current tenant
     Article.new(:title => 'New blog') # => <#Article _id: nil, title: 'New blog', :client_id: 50ca04b86c82bfc125000025>

-    # It makes the tenant field immutable once it is persisted to avoid inconsistency
+    # It can make the tenant field immutable once it is persisted to avoid inconsistency
     article.persisted? # => true
     article.client = another_client
     article.valid? # => false